bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ```
 {
-  name: 'Brainey',
+  name: 'Sleepy',
-  age: 200,
+  age: 323,
   height: '5cm'
 }
 ```

 * If a smurf is created correctly, you should see a response that is an array of smurfs with uniqe id's assigned to each smurf.
-* **HINT** if you are going to be working on Extra Credit, you'll need to use that unique `id`.
+* **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.
 * Example of object created in Smurf DB:

 ```